DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/pay-and-benefits.md

 image: "static/images/content/hero-images/0025.jpg"
 title_paragraph: Find out about all the benefits that come with a career in teaching.
 description: |-
-  Find out about all the benefits that come with a career in teaching.
+  Find out about all the benefits that come with a career in teaching, including pay, pensions and career progression.
 navigation: 40.1
 layout: "layouts/minimal"
 talk_to_us: true